 How can the “Are Your Parents Related” tool tell you whether your parents are likely related?

 Each human has 22 non-sex chromosomes, and we inherit one recombined copy of each chromosome from both of our parents.
 The “Are Your Parents Related” tool examines each of our chromosomes (in literally seconds) to see if there are “fully identical regions” where both copies of a chromosome match.

-If there are areas on your chromosome where both copies of the chromosome match as a fully identical region, there is a possibility that both of your parents inherited that particular DNA segment from the same ancestor.
+If there are areas on your chromosome where both copies of the chromosome match as a fully identical region, there is a possibility that both of your parents inherited that particular DNA segment from one of the ancestors that they share in common.
 The larger the fully identical region, the higher the possibility is that this occurred.